Carlos4ndresh/ansibletest/README.md

 	SQLALCHEMY_DATABASE_URI: mysql+pymysql://myuser:mypwd@ec2-34-219-92-44.us-west-2.compute.amazonaws.com:3306/mydb
 	~~~~~~

-	Yes it’s insecure, but for the effects of the demo it’s OK.
+	It’s insecure, but for the effects of the demo it’s OK.
 And, the EC2 security group shouldn’t allow connections to the database from the public internet, just the web servers’s security group

 - Afterwards, in a terminal export the following variable:
 	`export ANSIBLE_HOST_KEY_CHECKING=False`